Kyrgios Is good Guy, Says Wimbledon Partner - UrduPoint

 Kyrgios Is 'good Guy', Says Wimbledon Partner

-He was warned for poor sportsmanship, described the umpire as "a disgrace" and admitted he deliberately tried to hit Nadal with a blistering forehand.
+He was warned for poor sportsmanship, branded the umpire as "a disgrace...and pathetic" and admitted he deliberately tried to hit Nadal with a blistering forehand for which he said he had no intention of apologising.

-But Desirae Krawczyk, who will play mixed doubles with the 24-year-old Kyrgios later Friday, leapt to his defence.
+But Desirae Krawczyk, who played mixed doubles with the 24-year-old Kyrgios, leapt to his defence.

 "He is his own character, he puts on a good show and I think he's a good guy," said the 25-year-old American.